Dominion Seed House. 1940s

 Dominion Seed House 1940s

 The site has since been transformed into the Old Seed House Garden, a 1.8-acre public civic garden at the corner of Maple Avenue and Guelph Street in Georgetown (now part of Halton Hills).
-It honors the company’s legacy with formal gardens, pathways, a pond, and features incorporating remnants like old barn foundations from the original property.
+It honours the company’s legacy with formal gardens, pathways, a pond, and features that incorporate remnants of the original property, such as old barn foundations.
 The garden serves as a community haven for people and wildlife.